 This can set an autostart record that determines the type of start CICS is to perform, effectively overriding the type of start indicator in the control record.
-See the CICS Operations and Utilities Guide for information about using DFHRMUTL to modify the type of start performed by START=AUTO.
+See Recovery manager utility program (DFHRMUTL) in the Operations and Utilities Guide for information about using DFHRMUTL to modify the type of start performed by START=AUTO.